 1 teaspoon cardamom

 8 medjool dates, pitted and chopped

 1 teaspoon apple cider vinegar

 Preheat the oven to 160’C/325’F/Gas mark 3.
 Line the bottom of the springform cake tin or loaf tin, and lightly grease the sides with coconut oil.
-Add ingredients (except apple cider vinegar and extra banana) to a food processor and process until mixed.
-Add the apple cider vinegar and pulse.
+Add dry ingredients (except an extra banana) to a large bowl and stir to remove lumps.
+Add the wet ingredients and stir until mixed.
 Pour the batter into the prepared cake tin, and arrange a banana cut in half on the top, lightly press into the mixture.
 Bake for 1 hour and 20 minutes until the skewer comes out clean when inserted in the middle.
 Set aside to cool for 10 minutes then turn onto a wire rack to cool completely.
 Serve with fresh banana slices, dollops of coconut yogurt and drizzles of rice malt syrup.
 Enjoy!